What is a Meniscus Tear?

 Your blood vessels feed and provide oxygen to your tissues.
 They are also instrumental in transporting healing growth factors to sites of injury.
-The outer portion of your meniscus is easily accessible: it gets plenty of blood.
+The outer edges of your meniscus are easily accessible: and has a good blood supply.
 If your tear is in this “Red Zone,” it might be able to heal on its own.

 A problem arises when the tear is located in the inner, “White Zone.”
-This zone is tucked snugly inside the knee joint, choked out of the reach of life-giving blood cells.
-It’s very rare that a tear in this region will heal on its own.
-Fortunately, there are some techniques we can use to help these tears along.
+This zone is tucked snugly inside of the knee, choked out of the reach of life-giving blood cells.
+It’s very rare that a part of the meniscus tear in this region will heal on its own.
+Fortunately, there are some techniques we can use to help these meniscal injuries along.

 Meniscus Tear Treatment

-Some meniscus tears will heal with conservative, non-invasive treatments, such as:
+Some meniscus tears will heal with conservative, non-invasive treatment options, such as: